-A number of offences in Hong Kong legislation target corporates and regulate business activity.
-They include offences provided in the Companies Ordinance, the SFO, the Trade Descriptions Ordinance and the Theft Ordinance.
+A number of offences in Hong Kong legislation target corporates.
+They include offences provided in the Companies Ordinance (Cap.
+622), the SFO, the Trade Descriptions Ordinance (Cap.
+372) and the Theft Ordinance (Cap.
+210).

 3 Which law enforcement authorities regulate corporations?
 How is jurisdiction between the authorities allocated?
 Do the authorities have policies or protocols relating to the prosecution of corporations?

-Corporations are subject to investigation or regulation by a number of authorities, including the ICAC, the HKPF, the Customs and Excise Department, the Companies Registry, the Inland Revenue Department, the SFC, the Hong Kong Monetary Authority (HKMA), the Insurance Authority (IA), the Competition Commission and the Office of the Privacy Commissioner (OPC).
+Corporations are subject to investigation or regulation by a number of authorities, including the Independent Commission Against Corruption (ICAC), the HKPF, the Customs and Excise Department, the Companies Registry, the Inland Revenue Department, the SFC, the HKMA, the Insurance Authority (IA), the Competition Commission and the Office of the Privacy Commissioner (OPC).

 Hong Kong’s Department of Justice (DOJ) has overall responsibility for conducting criminal prosecutions; the other authorities named above conduct investigations and sometimes carry out prosecutions, depending on the offences involved.
-For example, the SFC is only empowered to prosecute offences under the SFO in the magistrates’ courts, where the power to impose penalties is more restricted.
-The SFC is required to refer cases to the DOJ for prosecution of offences under the SFO in the District Court and the Court of First Instance: in August 2020, criminal prosecution was commenced for offences under the SFO against five individuals involved in alleged false trading of shares of Ching Lee Holdings Limited in the Court of First Instance for a trial by jury, which is the first of its kind.
-There has also been an increase in co-operation between law enforcement authorities in mounting joint investigations.
-The SFC signed memorandums of understanding with the IA in September 2020 to cover case referrals, joint investigations and information sharing following the introduction of direct regulation of insurance intermediaries and to facilitate supervision of entities and financial groups of regulatory interest to both regulators, and with the Financial Reporting Council (FRC) in February 2021 to improve the overall quality of audits performed on Hong Kong-listed companies by sharing expertise and resources, including in joint investigations.
-The FRC (Amendment) Bill 2021 was passed by the Legislative Council on 22 October 2021.
-It will take effect after it is signed by the Chief Executive and promulgated by way of publication in the Gazette as an ordinance; the date of operation will be a day to be appointed by the Secretary for Financial Services and the Treasury.
-The Bill transfers regulatory powers from the self-regulating Hong Kong Institute of Certified Public Accountants to the independent FRC, which will become the Accounting and Financial Reporting Council (AFRC).
-The AFRC will regulate public interest entity or listed company auditors, including exercising powers of inspection, investigation and discipline, and certified public accountants and practice units.
+For example, the SFC is empowered only to prosecute offences under the SFO in the magistrates’ courts, where the power to impose penalties is more restricted.
+The SFC is required to refer cases to the DOJ for prosecution of offences under the SFO in the District Court and the CFI: in August 2020, criminal prosecution was commenced for offences under the SFO against five individuals involved in alleged false trading of shares of Ching Lee Holdings Limited in the CFI for a trial by jury, which was the first of its kind.
+There has also been an increase in cooperation between law enforcement authorities in mounting joint investigations.
+An example of this cooperation is that between the SFC and the HKPF (as well as the ICAC) to combat ramp and dump schemes.

 4 What grounds must the authorities have to initiate an investigation?
 Is a certain threshold of suspicion necessary to trigger an investigation?